servomouse/nadl/readme.md

             networks containing different types of neurons

 The ``<ranges>`` syntax is as follows:

+    inputs[:]: connects each neuron in the group to each input node

     inputs[<range>]: connects each neuron in the group to the input nodes
         in the specified range